-Torbay and South Devon NHS Foundation Trust Cardiac Centre have removed the need for ALL Linq implant pre-admission appointments and reduced Angiogram pre-admission appointments by 80% all thanks to the effective deployment of video.
+Torbay and South Devon NHS Foundation Trust Cardiology Department have removed the need for ALL Linq implant pre-assessment appointments, have reduced Angiogram pre-assessment outpatient appointments by 22% and saved 85% of nurse time all thanks to the effective deployment of video.

-Health and Care Videos worked with Torbay and South Devon NHS Foundation Trust to produce the patient information video; ‘Having an Angiogram’
+Health & Care Videos worked with Torbay and South Devon NHS Foundation Trust to produce the patient information video; ‘Having an Angiogram’

 Linq Device Implantation – no requirement for any face to face pre-admission appointments